Our news of France:

 There are two vaulted "cave" rooms on the lowest floor that open out to the expansive, south facing, stone terrace which is also reachable from a grand stone staircase outside the kitchen.
 Off the terrace is a swimming pool, a greenhouse, and extensive gardens, including a kitchen garden that will bring us much pleasure.

 We returned to France to sign and close on the castle in December, 2019 after a 6-month purchase process full of tedious French bureaucracy.
-Larry moved to France permanently on that trip and I returned to Seattle expecting that Shaun and I would visit Larry a few times during 2020.
-Now, due to COVID, we don't yet have a timeline for when we can apply for a visa.
-As soon as the world opens up, Shaun and I plan to join Larry in our new French home and live there permanently, hopefully by this summer.
+Larry moved to France permanently on that trip and I returned to Seattle expecting that I would visit Larry a few times during 2020 and then move in 2021.
+Due to COVID, I was not able to visit and was only able to move here as of November, 2021.
+I am loving my semi-retirement.

-Larry has been paving the way for all of us by meeting many fine people, mostly British expats, since he doesn't speak French yet.
-He promises to try learning French once we join him there.
-Thankfully, Shaun speaks French fluently and will help both of us with our understanding of the language.
+Larry has been paving the way for us by meeting many fine people, mostly British expats, since he doesn't speak French yet.
+He and I are being tutored in French twice weekly.
 Immersion is the key, we hear.
 And we are not yet brave enough to go full French.

 For pleasure, I plan to improve my gardening skills, learn more about fruit tree cultivation, and investigate beekeeping.
-Shaun is eager to take up the guitar, exercise more, and investigate the history of the region's nearby Bastide villages.
 Larry is already building on his baking skills.
 He's also been doing a great job managing the castle and holding down the fort.
-We all plan to cook and entertain our visiting friends there.
+We plan to cook and entertain our visiting friends whenever they come.